Donations or Gifts to Charity and Teaching for Charity

 Making a General Donation to Charity – Companies

-However Corporate Gift Aid works differently – there is no tax deduction at source, so payments are made gross by the company, and the charity doesn’t claim anything back.
+However Corporate Gift Aid works differently – there is no scheme for tax deduction of tax at source, so payments are made gross by the company, and the charity doesn’t claim anything back.
 In practical terms this means all donations made by the company can be expensed in the company accounts, however if they are general donations under Gift Aid they can’t be used to create a business loss for tax purpose (if your company still makes a profit after the gift, then you are fine).

 Again, no Gift Aid Declaration should be completed.